Giuseppe Tomasi, Prince of Lampedusa, loves his mum. When she says ‘come’, he comes, when she says ‘go’, he goes.

 Surely Princess Beatrice would love to see her 36-year-old son get married and produce grandchildren, so why doesn’t Giuseppe just tell his mum about the other woman?

 It’s not that simple.
 The other woman is Baroness Licy Wolff.
-Although she’s neither a commoner, nor an actress, dancer, or singer (highly frowned-upon by aristocratic mothers of the day), and she’s a step-cousin – and we all know that aristocrats love to marry within the family.
-But…
+She’s neither a commoner, nor an actress, dancer, or singer (highly frowned-upon by aristocratic mothers of the day), and she’s a step-cousin – and we all know that aristocrats love to marry within the family, but…

 …Licy is not Sicilian.
 She comes from the Baltic.
 Ouch.